Blog » Taking pension money early: finding the perfect home for your investment

 This is another important consideration.
 In order to determine what your final return will be you need to know how much longer the money will be invested.
 The longer your pension pot is invested, the more likely it is to make a bigger return.

 A financial adviser will explain how your fund will be managed.
 At Pension Access we tailor our pension portfolios to our client’s plans and attitude to investment risk.
-And because they are a global company managing billions of dollars in investments, we can ensure our clients’ money is invested in thousands of shares worldwide, which helps to reduce investment risk.

 There are many factors which will determine the progress and performance of your investment: your contributions (is there a need to revisit this monthly figure?); the length of time it will be invested; risk of investments and how this is managed; the charges incurred by the pension provider and the flexibility (i.e. around transferring funds etc) of your pension pot.